The-Marcy-Lab-School-Assignments/swe-3-3-forms-sanaauzuri/src/short-response.md

 `for`: The `for` attribute on a label connects to a matching `id` attribute on `<input>` so screen readers can tell which label belongs to which field.\
 `name`: The `name` attribute labels the data when a form is submitted.
 For example, `name="email"` tells the server that the submitted value is the user's email.\
-`id`: The `id` attribute gives an element a unique id so it can either be connected to a label, or styled with CSS.
+`id`: The `id` attribute gives an element a unique id so it can either be connected to a label, or styled with `CSS`.

 ## Question 3: Input Types